February 10, 2020 1:00 PM

-This article is authored by April Banks and originally appeared in the January/February edition of Seascape.
+This article originally appeared in the January/February edition of Seascape.

 The Santa Monica Arts Commission recently approved artist April Banks as designer and lead artist for the Belmar History and Art Project, which is an artistic, educational and commemorative project celebrating the legacy of one of the original AfricanAmerican neighborhoods in Santa Monica.
 This neighborhood, called Belmar, was displaced by the expansion of the Civic Center campus in the 1950s.
 The upcoming Civic Center Multipurpose Sports Field is being built on this historic site, and the Belmar History and Art project is being implemented as part of the Coastal Commission’s approval process.